skywalker0823/chichivio/README.md

 When new content is pushed to the main branch and deployed to Cloud Run, the Cloud Functions will automatically triggered cloudFlare to purge the cache.

 ### Database-MongoDB Atlas
-The database is hosted on MongoDB Atlas, used to store the comments of the website.
+The database is hosted on MongoDB Atlas.

 ### Pub/Sub(working)